HPChainGithub/AI-node/README.md

 # ![image](https://github.com/HPChainGithub/node/assets/90428559/e990b2ac-0458-45f2-bbe4-2ffb0e2b9bbe)
 # HPCHAIN - Decentralized physical infrastructure network (DePIN)
 ------------------------------------------------------------------
+Welcome to HPCHAIN's official GitHub repo !

 HPCHAIN is a secure, suistainable and decentralized cloud computing marketplace aimed to provide learners and developers with high quality and comprehensive computing resources.

-For a high-level overview of the HPchain platform, protocol and tokenomics, check out the whitepaper and website (https://www.hpchain.ai/)
+For a high-level overview of the HPchain platform, protocol and tokenomics, check out the whitepaper on github and the website (https://www.hpchain.ai/)

 The current branch contains limited features and is under active development; the mainnet/main branch will be realised soon.

-Run with Docker
+To Run and HPCHAIN node, run with Docker

 # Requirements